How to Create Your Own Flower Bar

 Tip #3: Use what you have.

-Unless you’re going to Dollar Tree (which isn’t a bad idea), supplying 10+ vases can be expensive.
+Unless you’re going to Dollar Tree (which isn’t a bad idea), supplying 15+ vases can be expensive.
 So, get creative and use what you already have.
-I set out pink ribbon (which I got on clearance at Michael’s), some really cool old liquor bottles, and a few extra mason jars we had lying around.
+I set out a few yards of pink ribbon, some really cool old liquor bottles, and a few extra mason jars we had lying around.
 Everyone loved the variety!

 Blogger Stephanie Ziajka shares budget-friendly flower bar ideas on Diary of a DebutanteVases for a make-your-own-bouquet bar on Diary of a Debutante